New Jersey Drinking and Driving FAQ

-Do you need a New Jersey Criminal Defense Lawyer who is highly experienced in defending DUI/DWI offenses?
-Hire a DUI attorney who knows NJ DWI laws, DUI defenses and the drunk driving consequences in the state of New Jersey.
+Do you need a New Jersey criminal defense lawyer who is highly experienced in defending DUI/DWI offenses?
+A drinking and driving charge in New Jersey can have lifelong consequences, and can seriously impact your ability to drive.
 Read the following information to answer any questions you may have about your DUI/DWI charges and call me at 908-643-6801 to find out how I can help you.

 A person should never enter a plea or make any agreements with respect to a DUI charge without first speaking with an attorney, especially when the call is free.
 The penalties for a DUI are substantial and a guilty plea can never be expunged from your record.
 A single phone call can greatly change your circumstances by providing the legal advice needed to make an informed decision.
 To learn what can be done to defeat your DUI charge, contact Anthony N. Palumbo today for a Free Consultation at 908-643-6801 .

 What are the penalties for a DUI in New Jersey?

 The penalties vary based on whether the DUI is a person’s first offense, second offense, or third offense.
 However, most DWI convictions carry the possibility of at least 30 days in jail and a minimum 3-month license suspension.
 Additionally, there are monetary penalties of at least $1,000 and additional fines and additional costs approximating $800.

 Will I lose my license?
 Can I get a conditional license to drive to work?

 If you plead guilty to a DUI in New Jersey, you may lose your license for a minimum of three months without the possibility of a conditional license.
 In New Jersey, license suspension is a complete ban on driving and does not make an allowance for travel to and from work or to other necessary places.